What are the differences between freelancers and contractors?

 In contrast, most freelancers prefer the self-employed—or sole trader—route.
 This is because they've often no guaranteed annual income.

 Accountants, necessary to optimise the limited company trading structure, don't work for free.
 Budget-conscious freelancers may have a business plan in place, but it's somewhat restrictive.

-The majority of their future projects are not yet ‘won’.
-And when they materialise, they’re priced at an indeterminate rate.
+The majority of their future projects are not yet 'won'.
+And when they materialise, they're often priced at a market-reflective rate.
 The result is that many freelancers do their own taxes via self-assessment.

 Not all freelancers go the sole trader route, though.
 Those whose clients can't commit but do offer the prospect of long term work do set up their own limited companies.